 It is interesting how addicted we can be to a busy mind.
 I remember not being able to drive without some sound around me, such as music or having a conversation.
 We can struggle to focus on quiet, but this can be learnt.

-Social anxiety is a disorder that you can recover fully from using resonant tools and strategies with the right support.
+Social anxiety is a dysregulation that you can recover fully from using resonant tools and strategies with the right support.

 First you quieten the mind and release tensions in the body as you connect more to your heart.

 Transformation starts with